sgrishchenko/reselect-utils/docs/guides/chain-and-empty-selectors.md

 nameSelector(state, { personId: 1, isShort: true }); // => 'M. Poppins'
 ```

 Here we change business logic implementation dynamically by `isShort` property.

+## Empty Selector

 Another place where we can use conditional chaining is _optional foreign keys_.
 For example, we have next structure:

 ```typescript
 type Parent = {